Light Baked Fish Soufflé

 Step 6:

-Cook the sauce over low heat, stirring, until thickened.
-Add a little salt to the sauce.
+Cook the sauce over low heat, stirring, until it thickens.
+Season it with a little salt.

 Step 7:

-Wash the eggs, separate the whites from the yolks.
-Do this carefully so that not a drop of yolk gets into the whites, otherwise they will not climb.
+Wash the eggs and separate the whites from the yolks.
+Do this carefully — if even a drop of yolk gets into the whites, they won't whip up properly.

 Step 8:

-In a suitable sized bowl, combine the fish fillet, yolks and milk sauce.
+In a suitably sized bowl, combine the fish, the yolks, and the milk sauce.

 Step 9: